 OPTIONAL: 1 to 2 tsp. raw agave nectar

 In a food processor, pulse the sunflower seeds and 1 cup of the raisins until finely ground.
 I have a cheap food processor, so this took quite some time.
 Optionally, add 1 to 2 teaspoons of raw honey or raw agave nectar to help the mixture stick together a bit more, and pulse a few more times.

 Original recipe says to press two-thirds of the dough into the bottom of a pie pan, reserving the last third for the topping.
 I only used about half of the mixture, if that.
 It seemed to make more than I needed.
-It also seemed a bit crumbly, so I drizzled a little raw honey over the crust because I wasn’t sure it would hold together.
-In hindsight, I wish I would have added the honey to the mixture while in the food processor (as I noted in STEP 1).
+It also seemed a bit crumbly, so I drizzled a little raw agave over the crust because I wasn’t sure it would hold together.
+In hindsight, I wish I would have added the agave to the mixture while in the food processor (as I noted in STEP 1).

 Place the pan in the freezer to firm up.

 Meanwhile, place the apple slices in a large bowl and set aside.

 Using a food processor, blend the remaining half cup of raisins, cinnamon, apple cider vinegar and 3 tablespoons of water until smooth.
 My mixture never really got smooth – it was still kind of lumpy, but I probably didn’t blend it long enough.
 Didn’t seem to matter, though.

 Pour the raisin mixture over the apple slices, gently stirring until well coated.